Ever sleuthed around to find out information about someone and succeeded? You may just have the research skills to get a court researcher job.

 Other jobs you can do from home

-If you love doing research, but you’re not qualified to be a court researcher or it sounds a bit overwhelming, here are 8 online research jobs you can apply for.
+If you love doing research, but you’re not qualified to be a court researcher or it sounds a bit overwhelming, here are some online research jobs you can apply for.

 Or if you have a legal background, you may also be interested in sites to look for work as a legal writer.

-Have you ever held a court reporter job?
+Have you ever held a court researcher job?
 Or are you planning to apply as one?
 Don’t forget to share your story with us in the comments!